tests-always-included/mo/API.md

 Internal: Process a partial.

-Indentation should be applied to the entire partial
+Indentation should be applied to the entire partial.

+This sends back the "is beginning" flag because the newline after a standalone partial is consumed.
+That newline is very important in the middle of content.
+We send back this flag to reset the processing loop's `moIsBeginning` variable, so the software thinks we are back at the beginning of a file and standalone processing continues to work.

 Prefix all variables.

-* $1 - Name of destination "content" variable.
+* $1 - Name of destination variable.
+Element [0] is the content, [1] is the true/false flag indicating if we are at the beginning of content.
 * $2 - Content before the tag that was not yet written
 * $3 - Tag content
 * $4 - Content after the tag